-• To the benefit of agents
+• For the benefit of agents

-Pension funds at 31 December 2022 include the Supplementary Agents Indemnity Fund (Fondo Indennità Suppletiva di Clientela - FISC) representing the indemnities due to agents in the event of retirement, permanent disability, death, or termination of the contract on the initiative of the principal company (pursuant to Article 1751 of the Italian Civil Code).
-As these benefits are paid to agents and not employees, they fall under the scope of IAS 37 (Provisions, Contingent Liabilities and Contingent Assets) which provides that they can be measured using various methods.
+Pension funds at 31 December 2023 include the Supplementary Agents Indemnity Fund (Fondo Indennità Suppletiva di Clientela - FISC) representing the indemnities due to agents in the event of retirement, permanent disability, death, or termination of the contract on the initiative of the principal company (pursuant to Article 1751 of the Italian Civil Code).
+As these benefits are paid to agents and not employees, they fall under the scope of IAS 37 (Provisions, Contingent Liabilities and Contingent Assets).
 The measurements required by the standard can be carried out using different methodologies.